 Good merge, bad merge

-Some time ago, I got excited about a new VCS called Pijul whose distinctive feature is that it's based on a theoretical foundation around patches (paper).
+Some time ago, I got excited about a new VCS called Pijulhttps://pijul.org/ whose distinctive feature is that it's based on a theoretical foundation around patches.

 The fascinating property of Pijul in my opinion is that merge conflicts have an actual representation in the way it represents files with contents in disks.
-If you think of a file in terms of lines with a partial ordering, then for regular files the ordering is also total: any two lines have an order in the file.
+If you think of a file in terms of lines with a partial ordering, then for regular files the ordering is also total: The blog A new version does a much better job at explaining the theory behind Pijul.
+The posts Merging and patches and Merging, patches, and Pijul are recommended. any two lines have an order in the file.
 Files with merge conflicts however do not have a total ordering of their lines, as there are at least two lines (from different changes) where the VCS cannot immediately infer which should come before the other.

 This is something that’s been worked on extensively in Darcs.

-Here I want to retrace an existing demonstration of the “bad merge” and perform the equivalent steps with Pijul side-by-side and look at the end result.
+Here I want to retrace an existing demonstration of the “bad merge” This is based on an example that shows how Darcs can resolve merges correctly where Git, Subversion, Mercurial, and Bzr all fail.
+There is both an abstract and a concrete example. and perform the equivalent steps with Pijul side-by-side and look at the end result.

 Git

-Let’s recreate a simple bad merge with Git:
+Let’s create a simple bad merge with Git:

 $ git --version